Skip to Content

 • Synchronize asynchronous streams onto a shared timeline

-• Convert episodes into Parquet or TFRecord outputs
+• Convert source logs into Parquet or TFRecord outputs

 • Emit sidecar manifests with provenance and metadata